 You do not have the right to sue your health care provider in federal court (United States District Court) for violating your right to get and amend your medical record under the HIPAA Privacy Rule.

-You might have the right to bring a law suit in the Superior Court of Guam to obtain a copy of your medical record.
+You might have the right to bring a law suit in a Nevada court to obtain a copy of your medical record.

 5. WORDS TO KNOW